jackgray/spotlight/producers/finance/regsho/README.md

 - Cboe Global Markets (including BZX, BYX, EDGX, and EDGA)
 - OTC Markets Group

-This component so far aggregates data from Nasdaq, NYSE, and FINRA.
-It aims to aggregate them all.

 Nasdaq and NYSE fortunately have the same schema, but require different URL query parameters and use different datestring formats to call the data